Steve Kraly

-Steve Charles (Lefty) Kraly (April 18, 1929 – March 7, 2016) was a Major League Baseball pitcher who played five games for the New York Yankees in 1953, compiling a 0–2 record, with a 3.24 ERA over 25 innings.
+Steve Charles (Lefty) Kraly (April 18, 1929 – March 7, 2016) was an American Major League Baseball pitcher who played five games for the New York Yankees in 1953, compiling a 0–2 record, with a 3.24 ERA over 25 innings.
 He batted and threw left-handed.

 Kraly was signed by the Yankees as an amateur free agent in 1949.

 Baseball career

 Steve Kraly appeared briefly in Major League Baseball during 1953 and also played in the minor leagues for several years.

 Minor Leagues

 Before playing with the Binghamton Triplets, Kraly was a starter with the Joplin Miners in the Western Association, where he compiled an 18–6 season with 2.79 ERA.
 During his time there, he was a roommate with Mickey Mantle, Lou Skizas and Bob Wiesler.
 After that experience he quoted: "We enjoyed it and we had a lot of fun.
 We became like brothers, not just teammates."